Lab Members

 Senior Research Assistant

-I completed my undergraduate studies at the University of Shanghai (China) and I have been working as research assistant in Houston area in the past 20 years.
-I have experience in molecular and cellular biology and acquired great expertise in cloning, western blotting and cell culture.
+I completed my undergraduate studies at University of Shanghai (China) and I have been working as a research assistant in the Houston area for the past 20 years.
+I have experience in molecular and cellular biology and have acquired great expertise in cloning, western blotting and cell culture.

-In April 2021, I joined the Di Pilato lab where I am responsible for ordering animals and maintaining supplies.
-I am in charge of work area and equipment to ensure the laboratory operates safely, is clean, and all equipment is in good working order.
-I also instruct other staff and students in basic laboratory techniques and I am involved with them in the discussion of project goals and strategies.
+In April 2021, I joined the Di Pilato Lab where I am responsible for ordering animals and maintaining supplies.
+I am in charge of the work area and equipment to ensure the laboratory operates safely, is clean and all equipment is in good working order.
+I also instruct other staff and students in basic laboratory techniques and am involved with them in the discussion of project goals and strategies.

 Luis Castillo